 Best Used For

 Road cases are expensive and heavy as hell, so they’re best suited to professional touring musicians who have road crew.
 Road crew–affectionately known as “roadies”–are people who’s job it is to load and carry this stuff around for the artists.
-Though some manufacturers are taking steps to try and make road cases lighter (like the new Fly Anvil series), they’re still extremely heavy.
+Though some manufacturers are taking steps to try and make road cases lighter, they’re still extremely heavy.
 The average weight of a high-quality guitar road case while empty is about 25-35 pounds.
 Add the weight of your guitar to that equation and you can see how back-breaking it would be to try and carry one of these yourself.
 Also, good-quality guitar road cases can be very expensive, usually in excess of $400 for a case.
 The reason I keep using the term “high-quality” is because, of course, there are also low-cost road cases available.
 They’re usually lighter, but the tradeoff is that they don’t provide the same level of protection as their more expensive counterparts.

 Though I’ve never confirmed this myself (and don’t recommend you try it), I’ve been told that you could throw a road case (with your guitar inside) from a 2-story height onto concrete.
 Your guitar would be undamaged, the case would probably need some minor repairs, and the concrete would probably be toast.
 Of course, there are a lot of variables in that scenario, but you get the picture.
 Just search YouTube for “road case strength test” and you’ll find a few such videos.

-My Recommended Road Cases
+Road Cases – Summary

-3. Hybrid Guitar Cases
+Category 3: Hybrid Guitar Cases

 If a gig bag and a hard case got together and made a baby, the result would be a hybrid case–the last major category we’ll cover here.
 Hybrid guitar cases essentially have the soft exterior features of a gig bag, but have the rigid-foam shape and plush, padded interior of a hard case.